downloadplanet/downloadplanet/stationplaylist-creator-pro-150084.md

-# StationPlaylist Creator Pro<br />Music and spot scheduler, and playlist creator software for radio station broadcasting, internet streaming, and in-store automated music systems.
+# StationPlaylist Creator Pro
+Music and spot scheduler, and playlist creator software for radio station broadcasting, internet streaming, and in-store automated music systems.
 A user-definable playlist format provides compatibility with most audio players from Winamp through to sophisticated broadcast playback systems, including our own StationPlaylist Studio.
 Additional software is included to integrate with the Winamp audio player for a very low-budget automation solution.
 Playlists are based on hourly rotations of music categories and spots which may be scheduled for any hour of any day.
 Other features include: